www.hirhome.com

 (d) The America terrorists never see, USA TODAY, January 23, 2007 Tuesday, FINAL EDITION, NEWS; Pg.
 11A, 947 words, Dinesh D’Souza

-(e) Fatah members mourn 7 killed in Hamas attack; Hamas urges restraint, The Associated Press, January 5, 2007 Friday 4:08 PM GMT, INTERNATIONAL NEWS, 912 words, By IBRAHIM BARZAK, Associated Press Writer, GAZA CITY Gaza Strip
+(e) PLO/Fatah members mourn 7 killed in Hamas attack; Hamas urges restraint, The Associated Press, January 5, 2007 Friday 4:08 PM GMT, INTERNATIONAL NEWS, 912 words, By IBRAHIM BARZAK, Associated Press Writer, GAZA CITY Gaza Strip

-[12] Gunbattles break out between Hamas and Fatah in Gaza City, Nablus, The Associated Press, December 22, 2006 Friday 9:49 PM GMT, , INTERNATIONAL NEWS, 620 words, By DIAA HADID, Associated Press Writer, GAZA CITY Gaza Strip
+[12] Gunbattles break out between Hamas and PLO/Fatah in Gaza City, Nablus, The Associated Press, December 22, 2006 Friday 9:49 PM GMT, , INTERNATIONAL NEWS, 620 words, By DIAA HADID, Associated Press Writer, GAZA CITY Gaza Strip

 [13] Israel releasing $100 million to Abbas before his unity talks with Hamas, The Associated Press, January 18, 2007 Thursday 11:40 PM GMT, , INTERNATIONAL NEWS, 812 words, By MARK LAVIE, Associated Press Writer, JERUSALEM